Cruising 101, Part 5: Plan Your Own Excursions

 2. Stop at the port information desk on shore when you disembark.
 They have maps and brochures.
 They will also guide you to the more reliable excursion vendors.
 3. Explore your options about ports before your cruise (don’t waste precious data while onboard if you bought the internet package).
 Travel guidebooks that combine several ports in one book are economical (hard copy or electronic) and are also a wealth of information.

 4. Don’t be afraid to rent a car and explore in some countries.
 Check with your insurance company to see if you are covered.
 Stick with well-known companies and reserve before you set sail.
-Don’t waste your mobile phone data using the GPS, use a map (the rental companies will give you one).
+Don’t waste your mobile phone data using the GPS, use a real map (the rental companies will give you one).
 And don't forget to gas up before you return the car.
 You might want to get a some local currency if you don't want to swipe your credit card at a foreign gas pump.

-5. The above tip being said, be aware of which countries drive English style and which drive American style.
-Sometimes you get a left-hand drive car, sometimes not.
 6. Many places have public transportation.
 When a ship is in port, buses might be available when you dock.
 Tell the driver where you want to go and when you need to be back onboard.
 He or she will tell you what time you should catch the bus back.
 Take an earlier bus just to be safe (remember the tip about getting left behind).
+Traffic is a serious concern in busy months at busy ports.

-9. Some sightseeing that you can do on your own are museums, shopping, public beaches (the local cabbies will know which ones are safe for tourists), or even day passes at resorts (Atlantis in Nassau, Bahamas, for example).
 10. The more you visit a port, the more familiar and safer you will feel.
 Talk to experienced cruisers.
 Many haven’t bought an excursion in years, yet they have explored everywhere.

 Happy Travels!